CNET logo Why You Can Trust CNET

 Is solar power good for the environment?

 Solar power is a more sustainable source of energy compared to coal or gas because it doesn't emit greenhouse gases like carbon dioxide.
 Burning fossil fuels is a major contributor to climate change and air pollution.
 Scientists say we need to quickly transition away from fossil fuels and rely more on green energy sources in order to avoid the worst effects of climate change.
-While manufacturing solar panels does have environmental impacts, they have a much lower impact over their lifetime compared to continued burning of fossil fuels.
+While manufacturing solar panels does have environmental impacts, they have a much lower impact over their lifetime compared to the continuous burning of fossil fuels.

 Does Colorado have a solar tax credit?